 Unapproved Animal Drugs

-In June 2015, FDA issued a guidance for industry (GFI #218), which discusses the approval requirements for animal cell-based products that meet the legal definition of “drug” and how the agency intends to regulate them.
+In June 2015, FDA issued a guidance for industry (GFI #218), which discusses the approval requirements for animal cell-based products that meet the legal definition of a “drug” and how the agency intends to regulate them.

 FDA also sent a letter to all U.S. veterinary schools informing them of the June 2015 guidance.
 As FDA stated in the letter, veterinary schools that manufacture, market, or investigate animal cell-based products should be aware of the regulatory requirements and their responsibilities regarding these products.